djey47/cool-updown-nxt/api/README.md

 - if power state switched from `off` to `on` and last start attempt date is older than 10 minutes (should it be tweakable?), an external start attempt is registered and attempt date is updated to current moment
 - if power state switched from `on` to `off` and last stop attempt date is older than 10 minutes (should it be tweakable?), an external stop attempt is registered and attempt date is updated to current moment.

+### SSH connectivity

+Diagnostics also include asserting the SSH connectivity state, when SSH settings are set into device configuration.

+It tries connecting via SSH to issue the `exit` command; this way it can guarantee that service is properly up on the device, user having access, and accepting commands.

+Diag results:

+- `ok` status when the issued command terminates with success (exit code = 0)
+- `ko` status when either SSH connectivity is broken or the command terminates with failure (exit code not 0)
+- `n/a` if device SSH parameters are not properly set, or if the current ping diagnostics are ko (meaning it's no use testing SSH connectivity, as the device cannot be found LAN-wise already)
+- message attribute is available with the error description caught from error output, if any.

 ## Processing details: statistics